WolfDWyc/ChessMaker/docs/guide/concepts/base-game.md

 The piece also has a `board` attribute, which is set when the piece is added to a board.
 Because the piece is created before it's added to the board, trying to access it when it's created will result in an error saying `Piece is not on the board yet`.
-A common practice on how to do this properly for the piece to subscribe to the `AfterNewPieceEvent` event of itself in its `__init__` method.
+To perform startup logic, the piece can implement an `on_join_board` method, which will be called when the piece is added to the board.

 Each piece has to implement a `_get_move_options` method, which returns an iterable of what moves the piece can make.
 Then, when the piece is asked for its move options, it will call the `_get_move_options` method and publish `BeforeGetMoveOptionsEvent` and `AfterGetMoveOptionsEvent` events.

-Then, a move option is selected by the player, and the piece is asked to make the move using `.move()` - which will publish `BeforeMoveEvent`, `AfterMoveEvent`, `BeforeCaptureEvent` and `AfterCaptureEvent` events.
+Then, a move option is selected by the user, and the piece is asked to make the move using `.move()` - which will publish `BeforeMoveEvent`, `AfterMoveEvent`, `BeforeCapturedEvent` and `AfterCapturedEvent` events.

-For a piece to implement moves that are more complex than just moving and capturing, it should subscribe to it's own `BeforeMoveEvent` and `AfterMoveEvent` events, and implement the logic there.
+For a piece to implement moves that are more complex than just moving and capturing, it should subscribe to its own `BeforeMoveEvent` and `AfterMoveEvent` events, and implement the logic there.

 ### Move Option
 A MoveOption is used to describe a move that a piece can make.